Daniil4949/FastAPIRabbitMQ/README.md

 # FastAPI_rabbit
-## It is another service working with FastAPI project for authentications. https://github.com/Daniil4949/FastAPI
+## It is another service working with FastAPI project for authentications (microservice architecture) https://github.com/Daniil4949/FastAPI
 ## Here you can get all the data about users' activity
 ### To start you should:
 *docker network create network_rabbit*